- What is breast reconstruction?

 Types of breast reconstruction

-Several types of operations can be used to reconstruct your breast.
+Several types of operations can be done to reconstruct the shape of your breast.
 You can have a newly shaped breast with the use of a breast implant, your own tissue flap, or a combination of both.
-(A tissue flap is a section of your own skin, fat, and in some cases muscle which is moved from your tummy, back, or other area of your body to the chest area.)
+(A tissue flap is a section of your own skin, fat, and in some cases muscle which is moved from another area of your body to your chest.)

 Types of implants

-Silicone gel-filled implants are also an option for breast reconstruction.
-They aren’t used as often as they were in the past because of concerns that silicone leakage might cause immune system diseases.
-But most of the recent studies show that silicone implants do not increase the risk of immune system problems, and the FDA approved silicone implants again in 2006.
+Silicone gel-filled implants are one option for breast reconstruction.
+Most of the recent studies show that silicone implants do not increase the risk of immune system problems, and the FDA (Food and Drug Administration) has approved silicone implants since 2006.

 Some newer types use thicker silicone gel, called cohesive gel.
 The thickest ones are sometimes called “gummy bear” implants and are made of highly cohesive silicone.
 They are more accurately called form-stable implants, meaning that they keep their shape even if the cover is cut or broken.
+Although it was first thought they wouldn’t leak even if they did break, there have been reports of ruptures with leakage.
 Form-stable implants were approved in early 2013 in the United States.
-Still, the FDA is requiring the company that makes them to do extra clinical trials on their safety.
-Some people believe that the form-stable implants won’t leak even if cut, but cases have been reported in which they have leaked into the tissues around the breast after the implant ruptured.

-Also, alternative breast implants that have different shells and are filled with different materials are being studied, but you can only get them in clinical trials.
+Alternative breast implants that have different shells and are filled with different materials are being studied, but you can only get them when they are available in clinical trials.
+You can learn more about clinical trials online, or call us at 1-800-227-2345.

 Types of implant surgery

-One-stage immediate breast reconstruction may be done at the same time as mastectomy.
-After the general surgeon removes the breast tissue, a plastic surgeon places a breast implant.
-The implant may be put in the space created when the breast tissue was removed, but extra support is often needed.
-Sometimes the surgeon will suture (stitch) in a special type of graft or an absorbable mesh to hold the implant in place, much like a hammock or sling.
-(See the section “New methods of tissue support.”)
-Older methods put the implant behind the chest muscles to support the implant and form the breast contour.
+One-stage immediate breast reconstruction is also called direct-to-implant reconstruction.
+For this, the final implant is put in at the same time as the mastectomy is done.
+After the surgeon removes the breast tissue, a plastic surgeon places a breast implant.
+The implant is usually put beneath the muscle on your chest.
+A special type of graft or an absorbable mesh is used to hold the implant in place, much like a hammock or sling.
+(See the section “New methods of tissue support.”).

-Two-stage reconstruction or two-stage delayed reconstruction is the type most often done if implants are used.
-It’s easier than the immediate operation if your skin and chest wall tissues are tight and flat.
-An implanted tissue expander, which is like a balloon, is put under the skin and chest muscle.
-Through a tiny valve under the skin, the surgeon injects a salt-water solution at regular intervals to fill the expander over a period of about 4 to 6 months.
+Two-stage reconstruction means that a short-term tissue expander is put in after the mastectomy.
+The expander is a balloon-like sac that’s slowly expanded to the desired size to allow the skin flaps to stretch.
+It’s used when the surgeon believes that the mastectomy skin flaps are not healthy enough to support a full-sized implant right away.
+Through a tiny valve under the skin, the surgeon injects a salt-water solution at regular intervals to fill the expander over a period of about 2 to 3 months.
 After the skin over the breast area has stretched enough, a second surgery will remove the expander and put in the permanent implant.
 Some expanders are left in place as the final implant.

 The two-stage reconstruction is sometimes called delayed-immediate reconstruction because it allows time for other treatment options.
-If the surgical biopsies show that radiation is needed, the next steps may be delayed until after radiation treatment is complete.
-If radiation is not needed, the surgeon can start right away with the tissue expander and second surgery.
+If radiation therapy is needed, the final placement of the implant is put off until radiation treatment is complete.
+If radiation is not needed, the surgeon can start right away with the tissue expander.

 Considerations about implants

-Keep these important factors in mind if you are thinking about having implants to restore the breast and/or to make the other breast match the restored one:
+Keep these important factors in mind if you are thinking about having implants to reconstruct the breast and/or to make the other breast match the reconstructed one:

 - You can have problems with breast implants.
 They can break (rupture) or cause infection or pain.
-Scar tissue may form around the implant (capsular contracture), which can make the breast harden or change shape, so that it no longer looks or feels like it did just after surgery.
-Some of these problems can be fixed surgically, but others might not be reversible.
+Scar tissue may form around the implant (called capsular contracture), which can make the breast harden or change shape, so that it no longer looks or feels like it did just after surgery.
+Most of these problems can be fixed with surgery, but others might not be reversible.

-- MRIs may be needed every few years or so to make sure silicone gel implants have not broken.
-Your health insurance may not cover these tests.
+- MRIs may be needed every few years to make sure silicone gel implants have not broken.
+Your health insurance may not cover this.

-- Routine mammograms to screen on the remaining breast for breast cancer will be more difficult if you have a breast implant there — you’ll need more x-rays of the breast, and the compression may be more uncomfortable.
+- Routine mammograms to check your remaining breast for cancer will be more difficult if you have a breast implant there – you’ll need more x-rays of the breast, and the compression may be more uncomfortable.

-- Breast implants in the remaining breast may affect your ability to breastfeed, either by reducing the amount of milk or stopping your body from making milk.
+- An implant in the remaining breast could affect your ability to breastfeed, either by reducing the amount of milk or stopping your body from making milk.

 Tissue flap procedures

-These procedures use tissue from your tummy, back, thighs, or buttocks to rebuild the breast.
-The 2 most common types of tissue flap procedures are the TRAM flap (or transverse rectus abdominis muscle flap), which uses tissue from the lower tummy area, and the latissimus dorsi flap, which uses tissue from the upper back.
-Other tissue flap surgeries described below are more specialized, and may not be available everywhere.
+These procedures use tissue from your tummy, back, thighs, or buttocks to rebuild the breast shape.
+The most common types of tissue flap procedures are from the lower abdomen (called TRAM [transverse rectus abdominis muscle] flap or DIEP [deep inferior epigastric perforator flap]), and the latissimus dorsi flap, which uses tissue from the upper back.
+Other tissue flap surgeries described below are more specialized, and may not be done everywhere.

-These operations leave 2 surgical sites and scars — one where the tissue was taken and one on the reconstructed breast.
-The scars fade over time, but they will never go away completely.
+These operations leave 2 surgical sites and scars – one where the tissue was taken and one on the reconstructed breast.
+The scars fade over time, but never go away.
 There can be donor site problems such as abdominal hernias and muscle damage or weakness.
 There can also be differences in the size and shape of the breasts.
-Because healthy blood vessels are needed for the tissue’s blood supply, flap procedures are not usually offered to women with diabetes, connective tissue or vascular disease, or to smokers.
+Because healthy blood vessels are needed for the tissue’s blood supply, flap procedures can cause more problems in smokers, and in women who have uncontrolled diabetes, vascular disease (poor circulation), or connective tissue diseases.

-In general, flap procedures behave more like the rest of your body tissue.
+In general, flaps require more surgery and a longer recovery.
+But when they work well, they look more natural and behave more like the rest of your body.
 For instance, they may enlarge or shrink as you gain or lose weight.
-There’s also no worry about replacement or rupture.
+There’s also no worry about implant replacement or rupture.

-- A pedicle flap leaves the flap attached to its original blood supply and tunnels it under the skin to the breast area.
-This can leave an area of fullness under the skin where the tissue is tunneled.
+- A pedicle TRAM flap leaves the flap attached to its original blood supply and tunnels it under the skin to the chest.
+It usually requires removing most if not all of the rectus muscle on that side, which means an increased risk of bulging and/or hernia on one side of the abdomen.

 TRAM flap incisions The tissue used to rebuild the breast shape